Diego Jara: Career

 Board threw the eye, blew a Cruise North (Misiones) and hired him to replace another scorer, the Fool José Luis Marzo, an idol Tatengue.
-In the Torneo Argentino A, the tip was instrumental in the rise of 2009/2010 (26 goals, top scorer) and then she felt the handover to the National B:nailed 21 goals in a season and a half.
+In the Torneo Argentino A, the tip was instrumental in the rise of 2009–10 (27 goals, top scorer) and then she felt the handover to the National B:nailed 21 goals in a season and a half.

-His great performance made several teams will have to list like Sporting Lisbon, Olympus, Columbus, Newell's, River Plate, among other Argentine and European clubs.
+His great performance made several teams will have to list like Sporting CP, Olympus, Columbus, Newell's, River Plate, among other Argentine and European clubs.
 But it was Union who eventually signed him for the Clausura 2012 tournament for the purchase of 80% of the pass to and transfer of Matías Quiroga for six months with an option to purchase, who after the transfer was transferred to Gymnastics silver.
 The contract "La Joya" with Union is two and a half years.